You’re sitting in a crowded coffee shop, engrossed in a gripping novel, when suddenly, a sentence jumps out at you.

 This difference between whether the subject is the performer of the action or the receiver of the action is what differentiates the active voice from the passive.

-When to Use Active Voice in Writing?
+When to Use Active Voice?

 So when to use the active voice?
 Or, to put it another way, why would you use the active voice?